-Are You Losing Out to Syndicated Content?
+Are You Losing Out to Content Syndication?

 According to Google, 30 percent of the content shared online by businesses and individuals alike is duplicated content.
 No, that statistic doesn’t mean that 30 percent of all online content is plagiarized.
 What it means is that there’s a lot of replicated content out there—what we in the industry call “syndicated content.”